inferno-framework/inferno-framework.github.io/docs/advanced-test-features/test-configuration.md

           smart_app_launch_version: 'smart_app_launch_1'
         }

-  # Suite option requirements can be defined within a test/group definition
+  # Suite option requirements can also be defined within a test/group definition
   group from: :smart_app_launch_v2 do
     required_suite_options smart_app_launch_version: 'smart_app_launch_2'
   end
 end
 ```

-### Altering Test Behavior Based on Suite Options
+#### Altering Test Behavior Based on Suite Options

 Test behavior can be modified by inspecting the value of an option inside of the
 `run` block.